+Encoding Rules This section provides users with the ability to define one or more encoding rule sets to be selected for the generated code.
 ASN.1 Standard This section provides users with the ability to apply current or previously-de- fined ASN.1 standards to the generated code.
 Additional Translations This section provides users with the ability to define the options for generating transformed versions of the input schema, such as HTML or pretty-printed.
-Encoding Rules This section provides users with the ability to define one or more encoding rule sets to be selected for the generated code.
+Input Options This section provides users with the ability to define how strict the compiler is when parsing ASN.1 schema.